 Maitland Bay is my favourite beach around Sydney, and one that I’ve visited many times – often as part of the Bouddi Coastal Walk or the Bullimah Spur Loop.
-Today it’s an “out and back” walk from the Mount Bouddi (Dingeldei) picnic area; it’s not the shortest way to get there, but I think the nicest track down.
+Today it’s an “out and back” walk on the Mount Bouddi Track from the Mount Bouddi (Dingeldei) picnic area; it’s not the shortest way to get there, but I think it’s the nicest track down to the beach.
 The track immediately starts to descend a set of concrete steps from the parking area, through tall forest.

-The track continues to descend very gently, before ascending slightly as it passes Mount Bouddi.
+The Mount Bouddi Track (also called the Bouddi Spur Walking Track) continues to descend very gently, before ascending slightly as it passes Mount Bouddi.
 It’s a bit of a stretch to call this a mountain and there is no obvious peak – although to the east of the track there is a large rock platform with some filtered views of the ocean through the trees.

 The track descends gently again down the ridge, still through tall forest that provides lot of shade, for another 500m.

-The track is more exposed for the last 500m, when it starts descending more steeply and the tall trees are replaced by coastal heath.
+The Mount Bouddi Track is more exposed for the last 500m, when it starts descending more steeply and the tall trees are replaced by coastal heath.

 Near the bottom of the ridge is the junction with the Bouddi Coastal Walk: to the left (east) is Little Beach, and straight ahead is Maitland Bay.
-The crescent-shaped bay soon comes into view.
+The crescent-shaped Maitland Bay soon comes into view.